-OUTCOME 2 OUTCOME 1 Our collaborative and targeted prevention and Our flexible operational protection activities effective emergency response to meet diverse nprove community safety Ilbeing, and support sustainable Scotland. omic growth.
+OUTCOME 2 OUTCOME 1 Our flexible operational targeted prevention and protection activities effective emergency response to meet diverse nprove community safety Ilbeing, and support sustainable Scotland. omic growth.
 Safety To work in partnership with communities and others in the public, private and third sectors. on prevention, protection and response, to improve the safety and well-being of people throughout Scotland OUTCOME 3 Respect